mollyinduced/mdma-gsc-scripts/vanityts - sorted/compiler/readme.md

 ## Version: 1.0.0

+This was made for Plutonium r4542 since they've updated the game for most GSC compatiblity.

 This script automates the process of combining multiple GSC script files into a single `combined.gsc` file.
 The order of files can be controlled using `order.txt`.

 ## File Hierarchy